junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Nick who?"
 Crowley asks.

 "What's his last name?"
-Dean mouths to Sam silently, who answers with a shaking hand.
+Dean mouths to Sam silently, who answers with a shaking head.

 Dean turns back to phone.
 "Just Nick, *that* Nick from like ten years ago, the one Lucifer possessed."